-Grade and Residency Requirements
+Grade and Registration Requirements

-The following requirements concerning grade point average (GPA) and residency apply to all students seeking the bachelor's degree:
+The following requirements concerning grade point average (GPA) and registration apply to all students seeking the bachelor's degree:

 - 45 course units are required for graduation. - Students are required to maintain a minimum GPA of 2.0 in all work presented for the degree.
 To qualify for teacher certification, students must earn a minimum grade of C in all professional core courses and maintain minimum GPAs of 2.5 overall and 3.0 in teaching subject-area courses.
 Students in the human development and psychological services, learning and organizational change, and social policy concentrations must earn a minimum grade of C- in all distribution requirements, core courses, and concentration courses. - Full-time students may elect to enroll in some Northwestern courses with the understanding that they will not receive a regular letter grade but the notation P (pass) or N (no credit).
 They may elect 1 unit per quarter under the P/N option, which may be used only toward elective requirements. - Not more than six of the grades in courses taken at Northwestern and presented for graduation may be P's and D's. - Students may double-count up to 3 course units from their concentration toward a second major and up to 2 units toward an adjunct major or a minor.
-Required related courses in Weinberg College are not subject to these limits. - Course work taken at institutions other than Northwestern that is to be counted toward SESP requirements must be approved in advance by the student's adviser and the SESP assistant dean for student affairs.
+Required related courses in Weinberg College are not subject to these limits. - Course work taken at institutions other than Northwestern that is to be counted toward SESP requirements must be approved in advance by the student's adviser and the SESP assistant dean for student affairs; if a course taken for credit is outside SESP's curriculum, the relevant academic department at Northwestern must also approve.
 Students taking community college courses must earn a grade of B or higher for SESP to accept the credit.